MONTANA’S FSSAC BYLAWS

 - 1.7 At least one representative from a Public Awareness & Education Organization in Montana involved in services to infants and toddlers and their families;

-- 1.8 Other members representing each of the appropriate state agencies involved in the provision of or payment for early intervention services to special needs infants and toddlers and their families including representatives from the Department of Public Health and Human Services; Developmental Disabilities Program of the Division of Disability Services (lead agency for Part C), Child & Family Services/Child Care, Special Health Services/Public Health, Children’s Mental Health Services/Addictive and Mental Disorders Division, Quality Assurance Division, Medicaid Services, Child Protective Services and, from outside the Department, The Montana School for the Deaf and Blind, and the Office of Public Instruction.
+- 1.8 Other members representing each of the appropriate State agencies involved in the provision of or payment for early intervention services to special needs infants and toddlers and their families including representatives from the Department of Public Health and Human Services; Developmental Disabilities Program of the Division of Developmental Services (lead agency for Part C), Child & Family Services/Child Care, Special Health Services/Public Health, Children’s Mental Health Services, Quality Assurance Division, Medicaid Services, Child Protective Services and, from outside the Department, Montana’s School for the Deaf and Blind, and the Office of Public Instruction.
 State agency representatives shall have sufficient authority to engage in policy planning and implementation on behalf of their agency;

 - 1.10 At least one representative from a Local Education Agency who is a special educator;